How should I select a semester study abroad programme?

-Students intending to pursue study abroad at institutions with atypical semester schedules can plan ahead to maximize their vacation periods with off-cycle internships or work experiences.
-For example, students studying abroad in Japan can consider pursuing an off-cycle internship between January – March, before their semester begins in April.
+Students intending to pursue study abroad at institutions with atypical semester schedules can plan ahead to maximise their vacation periods with off-cycle internships or work experiences.
+For example, students studying abroad in Japan can consider pursuing an off-cycle internship between January to March, before their semester begins in April.

 How will semester abroad fit into course progression in the majors?
-E.g., can courses we take abroad be counted toward our major?
+E.g., can courses we take abroad be counted towards our major?
 Or will they count only as an elective?

 How many classes taken abroad can count toward my major?
 And will the grades count toward my CAP?

 Up to a total of 20 MCs from study abroad can count toward your major.
 Put differently, out of the 40 MCs required for a major, 20 MCs need to come from Yale-NUS courses.
 This means that you can choose to count a maximum of 20 MCs from study abroad toward your major; not that you have to do so as you can choose to count toward your minor or elective unrelated to major/minor.

 While you are required to take all study abroad classes on a graded basis (unless a class can only be taken on a pass/fail basis, e.g. for creative writing or studio art classes at some schools), the grades you earn will not be factored into the calculation of both your overall and major CAP.

 How many credits will I get during my semester abroad?